Towards Fairness-Aware Federated Learning: Notions of Fairness in FAFL

-Good-Intent Fairness is designed to protect the interest of the eventual users of an FL model by minimizing model bias towards protected attributes.
-Selection Fairness and Accuracy Parity are primarily designed to serve the interest of the FL clients while aiming to enhance FL model performance during the process (thereby also protecting the interest of the FL server and the eventual users of the FL model).
+Good-Intent Fairness and Group Fairness are designed to protect the interest of the eventual users of an FL model.
+Selection Fairness and Performance Distribution Fairness are primarily designed to serve the interest of the FL clients while aiming to enhance FL model performance during the process (thereby also protecting the interest of the FL server and the eventual users of the FL model).
 Contribution Fairness, Regret Distribution Fairness and Expectation Fairness are designed to guide FL incentive mechanisms to take fairness into account.
 Contribution Fairness is commonly adopted by both monetary and non-monetary FL incentive schemes \cite{Zeng2021ACS}, while Regret Distribution Fairness and Expectation Fairness are used for situations in which incentives are derived from future earnings.

+Existing notions of fairness in FL can also be categorized from two perspectives, as shown in Table \ref{table:fairness_categories}: 1) \textit{Performance fairness} and \textit{Cooperation fairness}, which are categorized regarding different training steps; 2) \textit{Individual-level fairness} and \textit{Group-level fairness}, which are categorized regarding different target entities.